 We’re excited to introduce our annual Payroll Palooza – a month-long celebration of payroll professionals and their important contributions.
-Throughout September, we’ll discount all HR and APA courses, with several flash sales intermittently.
+Throughout September, we’ll discount courses for organizations we serve, with several flash sales intermittently.
 So, if you’re a member of the American Payroll Association, make sure to pay attention.
 Opting in for our Payroll Palooza email series will help you know when they’re happening.

 VTR Learning is committed to providing a unique learning experience for American Payroll Association members through business simulation courses.
 These online learning options help payroll professionals understand how certain events might play out in real life settings.